Home Entrance Wiki Search Login Register

 When I try to “digitise” tapes, every program I can find does a bad job deinterlacing the video, so the end result is choppier.
 DVD extractors can keep the interlacing, why can’t MiniDV?

-On top of that, it’s just a digital tape, the quality of which is barely better as DVD.
+On top of that, it’s just a digital tape, the quality of which is barely better than DVD.
 You have the (relative) unreliability that comes with tape, and the (In my opinion) boring nature of digital media.
 It’s kind if the worst of both worlds.

 When an analogue video goes bad, you just see static, and maybe the sound gets quiet and crackly, not great, but at least it doesn’t halt the video.
 A digital video going bad pauses the video entirely, followed by a very loud crackle sound and the video resuming at a later point.
 It’s frustrating to see and it makes me wonder why everyone had been so eager to go digital.